canjs/can-component/docs/beforeremove.md

 @typedef {function} can-component/beforeremove beforeremove
 @parent can-component.deprecated

+@deprecated {4.0} Use [can-component/connectedCallback] instead.
+See [migrate-4#inserted_removedevent Migrating to CanJS 4’s inserted/removed event section] for more information.

-An event called only on component’s elements before they are removed from the document if live binding is performing the removal.
+@description An event called only on component’s elements before they are removed from the document if live binding is performing the removal.
 It can be listened to within a component’s [can-component.prototype.events] object or on a component element with [can-stache-bindings.event] bindings.
 This is an additional